howtographql/howtographql/content/backend/typescript-apollo/6-authentication.md

 This is a great time to refresh your memory on the workflow we described for your project at the end of [Chapter 4](../4-adding-a-database/).

-After every change you make to the data model, you need to migrate your database re-generate the Prisma Client.
+After every change you make to the data model, you need to migrate your database re-generate Prisma Client.

 <Instruction>